 The local Group HS&E Advisor can assist with this process.
-There is also a guidance note for the Quantity Surveyor and Contract Manager in relation to completing the form.
+There is also a guidance note for

-Refer to HSMS form 005 - RAMS Approval

-Refer to HSMS guidance - QS/ CM RAMS check
+Refer to HSMS form 005 - RAMS Approval Refer to HSMS guidance - QS/ CM RAMS Check

 6. Trade specifications

 It is the responsibility of the Commercial Department to ensure that all contractors receive a copy of the relevant Group trade specification through the tender process and prior to appointment.
 It is important contactors receive this document as sets out the contractor's responsibilities in relation to health, safety and environmental matters.